coin-or/pulp/doc/source/CaseStudies/a_blending_problem.rst

 .. literalinclude:: ../../../examples/WhiskasModel2.py
     :lines: 75-92

-Following this, the :ref:`writeLP<writeLP>` line etc follow exactly the same as in the simplified example.
+Following this, the :meth:`~pulp.LpProblem.writeLP` line etc follow exactly the same as in the simplified example.

 The optimal solution is 60% Beef and 40% Gel leading to a objective